-Theft of Services Charges in New York (Penal Code 165.15)
+Theft of Services Desk Appearance Tickets in New York (Penal Code 165.15) - What You Should Know

 A theft of service charge in New York City generally takes one of two common forms, although the theft of service law covers several other scenarios.

 One theft of services situation in New York City is a fairly common scenario.
 Person is out late.
 Person takes cab home.
 Person realizes that he or she doesn't have the money for the cab on hand.
 Cab driver becomes angry and refuses to allow person to go to ATM.
 Cab driver calls the police.
 Police arrive and arrest for theft of services.
 Cab drivers are notoriously short-fused when it comes to this issue and will call the police in cases where it would have simply been quicker to take the person to an ATM.